mlcommons/training/large_language_model/megatron-lm/README.md

 Currently NumPy does not support BF16 datatype natively, but it can be added by just importing the tensorstore library (`import tensorstore`).

+### How to run
+To load an external Megatron format checkpoint (in this case, it is a PAXML checkpoint converted to Megatron format) before training, set the following env variables:
+- `EXTERNAL_MODEL_CHECKPOINT_DIR` pointing to the checkpoint directory
+- `EXTERNAL_TRAINING_ITERATIONS` to number of iterations the external checkpoint was trained with (default: 4000)
+- `EXTERNAL_GBS` to global batch size the external checkpoint was trained with to determine number of samples already consumed (default: 1536)

+Note that using an external checkpoint is needed only while training from a checkpoint that was not generated during the current training process in the benchmarking region.
+When _resuming_ Megatron training (e.g. after hitting a preset node time limit), `EXTERNAL_MODEL_CHECKPOINT_DIR` should not be set.

 # 5. Quality

 ### Quality metric